 It is imperative that students familiarize themselves with the Graduate School requirements for formatting and submitting the dissertation.
 To this end, students should review the Graduate School thesis/dissertation requirements carefully.

 Prior to scheduling the Final Exam, the student should notify all members of the Supervisory Committee, including the GSR, of the exam date and time.
 In addition, the student must book a room for the Exam.
-Exams in the ME Building can be scheduled by using the ME Room Reservation Form.
+See the instructions on how to reserve building spaces and IT equipment.